tpryan/whack_a_pod/README.md

 1. Alter `ZONE` and `REGION` if you want to run this demo in a particular area.
 1. Alter `CLUSTER` if you want to call your cluster something other than `whack-a-pod`.
-1. Set `GAMEHOST`, `ADMINHOST`, and `APIHOST` if you have static host names for your cluster.
+1. Set `INGRESSNAME` if you need to use something other than the default.

 ### Build Infrastructure
 1. Open a terminal in `/infrastructure/`.
 1. Run `make build`.
 `make build` will do the following:
     1. Create Kubernetes Cluster
-    1. Create 3 static ip addresses for use in the app
+    1. Create 1 static ip addresse for use in the app

 >If you get the error `ResponseError: code=503, message=Project projectname is not fully initialized with the default service